dennislee22/Local-LLM-Iceberg-CDW/README.md

 how many customers exist in the table based on SYSTEM TIME 2025-08-18 03:34:59?
 ```

 7. Ask the chatbot about the customers without specific `system time`, `how many customers registered since 2025-08-18?`.
-Note that the chatbot has returned correct response based on the registration time as per the column date.
+Note that the chatbot has returned correct response based on column `registration_date`.

 <img width="700" height="525" alt="image" src="https://github.com/user-attachments/assets/92f75569-9107-460b-8266-f90d2daf31e5" />